8 best trail bikes

 And while we’re on the subject of suspension we need to talk about “travel”, which is the amount of vertical movement that the shock absorber is capable of when being ridden – look for around five inches to give you the best ride quality over rough terrain at high speeds, especially when going downhill.

-Disc brakes are standard to deliver you from the top to the bottom without it feeling like you’re out of control and wheels come in at either 27.5 inches or 29 inches.
+Disc brakes are standard to deliver you from the top to the bottom without it feeling like you’re out of control and wheels come in at either 27.5in or 29in.
 The hoops you choose will depend on your height and what kind of riding you’re up for.
 Choose the larger diameter and what you’ll gain in momentum and speed you’ll lose in some manoeuvrability.

 So, whether you’re taking on miles of moorland track or pulse quickening inclines, here are the bikes that will put a smile on your mud-spattered face.

-The 27.5 inch tyres and Shimano brakes add to the 'go anywhere' feeling and the gears are fitted with what the manufacturer calls an "in-built friction damper", this means that you won’t have to worry about your chain misbehaving when you’re out on the trail.
+The 27.5in tyres and Shimano brakes add to the “go anywhere” feeling and the gears are fitted with what the manufacturer calls an “in-built friction damper” – this means that you won’t have to worry about your chain misbehaving when you’re out on the trail.
 But the best thing about this bike is the confidence that it gives the rider as soon as you’re on board.

 Combine that with a smooth, speedy ride on the flats and you’ve got a real all-rounder that’s so much more than a beginner’s bike.
 If you don’t already have one, you’ll need to shell out a fiver for a Go Outdoors discount card to get the bike for the discounted price (it’s £499 without the card) but this is a small price to pay for such a fun bike.

-This is a well designed full suspension bike that handled really well and soaked up the bumps and grind of a day’s riding, thanks, in part, to the 29er wheels that offered up good traction.
-The 10-speed drivetrain converted our pedal power efficiently and the four frame sizes (small to XL) means that no matter what your height, you will be able to find the right set up for you.
-Quick release wheels add to the user friendly feel and mean that if you’re new to trail biking, you won’t have to fork out for a bike rack as the bike will squeeze into the back of your car.
+This is a well designed full suspension bike that handled excellently and soaked up the bumps and grind of a day’s riding, thanks, in part, to the 29in wheels that offered up good traction.
+The 10-speed drivetrain converted our pedal power efficiently and the four frame sizes (small to XL) mean that no matter what your height, you will be able to find the right setup for you.
+Quick release wheels add to the user-friendly feel and mean that if you’re new to trail biking, you won’t have to fork out for a bike rack as the bike will squeeze into the back of your car.

-This manufacturer sells direct so you’ll need to get the bike set up yourself, but Canyon make the process as painless as possible with plenty of instructions and tools thrown in.
-And it will be worth the effort, as the fact that Canyon can bypass the bike shop with online sales means that they can load their bikes with components that you would normally see on bikes costing twice the price.
-The spectral doesn’t disappoint on this front – from saddle to suspension, the bike is loaded with well-known brand names that ensure supreme ride quality and agile handling that will satisfy even the more advanced riders.
+This manufacturer sells direct so you’ll need to get the bike set up yourself, but Canyon makes the process as painless as possible with plenty of instructions and tools thrown in.
+And it will be worth the effort, as the fact that Canyon can bypass the bike shop with online sales means that it can load its bikes with components that you would normally see on bikes costing twice the price.
+The Spectral doesn’t disappoint on this front – from saddle to suspension, the bike is loaded with well-known brand names that ensure supreme ride quality and agile handling that will satisfy even the more advanced riders.